 Examples of linearity of expectations: Guessing cards

 Shuffle a deck of n distinct cards, and reveal them one by one.
-Before each revelation, make a uniformly random guess.
+Before each revelation, make a uniformly random guess among the unrevealed cards.
 How many guesses are correct in expectation?

 Examples of linearity of expectations: Guessing cards